MagicBra/VEAF_mission_library/README.md

 > 4.1 Groups to move inside a zone list.

 - Functionnality :
   From time to time all groups identified will move between

 - how to :
-1. make sure that the variable "ENABLE_VEAF_RANDOM_MOVE_ZONE" is true
+  - make sure that the variable "ENABLE_VEAF_RANDOM_MOVE_ZONE" is true
-2. add a group with part of the name matching the tag defined in "VEAF_random_move_zone_zoneTag" (default : veafrz) ex : abrams_001_veafrz, veafrz_RED_IFV_42
+  - add a group with part of the name matching the tag defined in "VEAF_random_move_zone_zoneTag" (default : veafrz) ex : abrams_001_veafrz, veafrz_RED_IFV_42
-3. add at least 1 with part of the name matching the tag defined in "VEAF_random_move_zone_groupTag" (defaul : veafrz) ex : City01_veafrz, veafrz_zone84
+  - add at least 1 with part of the name matching the tag defined in "VEAF_random_move_zone_groupTag" (defaul : veafrz) ex : City01_veafrz, veafrz_zone84

+- misc :
+  - Setting the change waypoint timer in the script header : VEAF_random_move_zone_timer (in seconds). default 10 minutes.